Laravel 11 Migrations: A Comprehensive Guide

 Improved Test Performance with SQLite

-: Tests using SQLite are now faster, thanks to optimizations in Laravel 11. - Dedicated MariaDB Driver: Laravel 11 includes a dedicated driver for MariaDB, providing better integration and performance.
+:memory:: Tests using SQLite are now faster, thanks to optimizations in Laravel 11. - Dedicated MariaDB Driver: Laravel 11 includes a dedicated driver for MariaDB, providing better integration and performance.

 - Per-Second Rate Limiting: Laravel 11 introduces the ability to limit resource access rates per second, providing finer control.